 Duration is measured from the beginning of one contraction to the end of that contraction.

 Time the duration of a contraction by starting your timer when a contraction starts and stopping the timer when the contraction ends.
 Somewhere in the middle, you’ll feel a peak in intensity but wait until all sensation has stopped before you stop the timer.

 Frequency of contractions – “How far apart are they?”

 Frequency is based on the time between the start of one contraction and the start of the next contraction.

 Time the frequency of contractions by noting the time when one contraction starts and the time when the next contraction starts.
 Some apps will do this math for you when you are working to time the duration.
-The Bloomlife contraction monitor will automatically record it for you.
+A contraction tracker, like Bloomlife will automatically record both the duration and frequency for you.

 The 5-1-1 Rule – all three questions

 The 5-1-1 rule also takes into account the “How long have you been feeling them?” since contraction patterns should be recorded for at least one hour.
 This rule of thumb often comes from your care team and/or birth educator as a way to know when early labor becomes active labor.
 It may take many forms, you may hear 4-1-1 or 3-1-1, so talk with your care team about their specific recommendations.